avishekbanerjee86/udacity-Recoverability-in-AWS/README.md

 ### Highly durable RDS Database

-To secure the access of the database, I created a new RDS **private Subnet group** in the active and standby region.
-This means that traffic coming directly from the Internet will not be allowed.
-Only traffic coming from the VPC.
+To secure the access of the database, I have created a new RDS **private Subnet group** in the active and standby region.
+This will ensure that traffic coming directly from the Internet will not be allowed.
+Only traffic coming from the VPC will be allowed.

 **Subnet groups in the active region:**
 ![Primary DB subnetgroup](screenshots/primaryDB_subnetgroup.png "Primary DB subnetgroup")